isomerpages/moe-peicaisec/_restore-pages/Sexuality Education1.md

     (d)      Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.<br/>

+	You may [click here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.